barbeque/sg1000/README.md

  * `cartridges/romcart`: An implementation of a bare-bones (ROM-only) cartridge for SG-1000
  * `cartridges/basic-iiib`: An implementation of the SEGA BASIC Level IIIB cartridge, used for testing purposes in order to make sure cartridges can take over the entire memory map (Untested)

+## Other Projects
+Other builders have made projects that work with the Soggy!
+I can't take credit for them.
+Please visit their repos:

+ * [`soggy-case`](https://github.com/kvanderlaag/soggy-case): A 3D-printed case for the Soggy v0.4 and onwards.

+Thank you to everyone who has built something for the Soggy!

 ## Assembly Guide and BOM
 Please match the BOM with the appropriate version - the files here in master are currently post-v4 improvements and some parts may be missing or changed their values when compared with the ones in `sg1000-v0.4.bom.csv`